JulianDomingo/TipCalculator/README.md

 * [X] Submitted form values are retained when errors or results are shown.

 The following **optional** features are implemented:
-* [ ] Add support for custom tip percentage
+* [X] Add support for custom tip percentage.
-* [ ] Add support for splitting the tip and total
+* [ ] Add support for splitting the tip and total.

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the functionality!
+* [X] Heavily improved UI with Bootstrap and Font Awesome.
+  [X] Implemented responsive UI when incorrect values and/or no radio button is selected through JQuery.
+  [X] Wrote javascript functions to implement alerts.

 ## Video Walkthrough